Limerio/currency-converter/README.md

 ## Description

-The goal of this project are to have a cli to convert currency (like the name 👀) *the creation is only for my personal knowledge to understand rust and there ecosystem*
+The goal of this project is to have a cli to convert currency (like the name 👀) *the creation is only for my personal knowledge to understand rust and there ecosystem*

 ## Tasks